adobe/aio-theme/README.md

 ## Publishing the Gatsby site

 ### Publishing to GitHub Pages (Dev)

+To enable GitHub Pages, go to your repository settings under the GitHub Pages section, select the `gh-pages` branch as source and press Save.
+Your site will be available for preview at https://ORG_NAME.github.io/REPO_NAME.

 On every commit to the `main` branch, the site will be built to GitHub Pages automatically, for you to preview as a development version.
 This is the default branch for new repos in GitHub.